 Keep it brief – Your book’s author bio page should be short—just two or three brief paragraphs.

 Summarize – Unlike a resume that lists your accomplishments in detail, your bio page merely summarizes those, and only highlights your most impressive and relevant ones.
-Don’t tell us all the schools you’ve attended, all the places you’ve worked, or all your former job titles.
+Don’t tell us all the schools you’ve attended, all the places you’ve worked, or all your former job titles (unless you’ve only worked for one company or attended one university).
 If your book is academic in nature, it’s permissible to give more detail than if you’ve written for a popular audience.

 Make it topic-related – Only include accomplishments that relate to your qualifications to write on your subject.
 For instance, if you won an award for a song you wrote and your book is a financial investment primer, telling readers about that song would typically not be in your favor.
 Mentioning it would probably make you look unprofessional, casting doubt on your credibility rather than enhancing it.